yusufM03/asl-sign-language-detection/README.md

 - Collecting more data to avoid overfitting.
 - Hyper-tuning the model for better performance and accuracy.

+## Contributing
+Feel free to contribute to this project!
+You can contribute by:
+- Reporting issues or suggesting improvements
+- Submitting pull requests with code changes or new features
+- Providing feedback or ideas for future enhancements

 ## License
 [MIT License](LICENSE)